vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0311
 The pure in heart will never hurt others
 Even for wealth that confers renown. *
-PS
+(P.S.
+Sundaram)

 0312
 The code of the pure in heart
-Is not to hurt in return any hurt caused in hate. *
+Is not to hurt in return any hurt caused in hate. * (P.S.
+Sundaram)
-PS
 Yes
 0313
 Vengeance even against a wanton insult
 Brings unbearable woes. *
-PS
+(P.S.
+Sundaram)

 0314
 Punish an evil-doer
 By shaming him with a good deed.*
-PS
+(P.S.
+Sundaram)

 0315
 What does a man gain from his wisdom
 If he pines not at others' pain as his own? *
-SB
+( Shuddhananda Bharatiar)

 0316
 Do not do to others what you know
 Has hurt yourself.
-PS
+(P.S.
+Sundaram)

 0317
 It is best to refrain from willfully hurting
 Anyone, anytime, anyway.
-PS
+(P.S.
+Sundaram)

 0318
 Why does one hurt others
 Knowing what it is to be hurt?
-PS
+(P.S.
+Sundaram)
 Yes
 0319
 The pain you inflict on others in the morn,
 Will come back at you on its own by eve.
-NV
+(N.V.K.
+Ashraf)

 0320
 Hurt comes to the hurtful; hence it is those
 Who don't want to be hurt cause no hurt. *
-PS
+(P.S.
+Sundaram)

 Notes:
-312. Compare with 203: "The height of wisdom, it is said, is not to return ill for ill" - PS
+312. Compare with 203: "The height of wisdom, it is said, is not to return ill for ill" - (P.S.
+Sundaram)
-314. Compare with 987: "What good is that goodness if it does not return good even to those who cause evil?" * - PS
+314. Compare with 987: "What good is that goodness if it does not return good even to those who cause evil?" * - (P.S.
+Sundaram)
 318. Compare with 99.
-"How can anyone speak harsh words, having seen what kind words do?" - NV
+"How can anyone speak harsh words, having seen what kind words do?" - (N.V.K.
+Ashraf)

 033
 Not killing